aws-samples/serverless-patterns/cloudfront-agentcore-runtime-cdk/README.md

 ./scripts/update_a2a_cloudfront_url.sh
 ```

 This configures the A2A agent to advertise the CloudFront URL in its agent card (`/.well-known/agent-card.json`).
-This is required when using tools like [A2A Inspector](https://a2a-inspector.vercel.app/) or other A2A-compatible clients that rely on the agent card for endpoint discovery.
+This is required when using A2A-compatible clients that rely on the agent card for endpoint discovery.

 ## Cleanup